mr4tt/zotbot/files/stories.md

 # stories
+- [The Year Without Sunshine](https://www.uncannymagazine.com/article/the-year-without-sunshine/) - During one of the much smaller disasters that preceded the really big disaster, I met a lot of my neighbors online.
+I can’t remember if we set up the WhatsApp group because of the pandemic or the civil disorder or both.
+My Minneapolis block had always been reasonably friendly—people would take their kids around on […]

 - [Lena @ Things Of Interest](https://qntm.org/mmacevedo)

 - [The Venus Effect](https://www.lightspeedmagazine.com/fiction/the-venus-effect/) - This is 2015.
 A party on a westside roof, just before midnight.
 Some Mia or Mina or throwing it, the white girl with the jean jacket and the headband and the two-bumps-of-molly grin, flitting from friend circle to friend circle, laughing loudly and refilling any empty cup in her eyeline from a bottomless jug of sangria, Maenad Sicagi.
 There are thre...